Requesting UO Material

 Books and Audio Visual Material

 Borrowers can request to have books and audio visual material paged and sent to a preferred branch library pickup location, an office (faculty only), or home (distance education faculty/students only).
-Requests are submitted through LibrarySearch.
+Requests are submitted through LibrarySearch, and material is generally available within 24 hours, excluding weekends.

 - After locating an item in the catalog, click "Find in a Library" and then "Request UO Item."

-- If an item is currently on loan, it may be recalled following the same process.
-Eligible borrowers are encouraged to request through Summit rather than recalling loaned UO material because it will be available more quickly.
+- If an item is currently unavailable, it may be recalled following the same process.
+Eligible borrowers are encouraged to request unavailable items through Summit rather than recalling because they will be available more quickly.

 - Some UO Libraries collections do not allow requesting.
 If that is the case, the option will not appear in LibrarySearch.
 You are welcome to visit the owing library to access the material.